top of page

 Here are some Frequently Asked Questions and Answers about United Church of Huntsville.
 They are here to make you feel more comfortable and welcome should decide to visit.

 I don't want to stand out by wearing the wrong clothes.
-Is there any informal "dress code" at UCH?
+Is there any

 How many people can I expect to be there?